 Broccoli, carrots, potatoes, and mushrooms all make excellent pureed cream soups.
 And there are others as well.
 However, my son likes the broccoli soup the best, especially if I add cheese.
 (Can anyone say, “Cheese Sauce?”)

 Cream of Broccoli Soup

-When you give your picky eaters vegetable soup, you are not only giving them more vegetables, you are helping to make sure their fluid needs are being met.
-This is one way I use to help prevent my son from being dehydrated, since he won’t drink water.
+When you give your picky eaters vegetable soup, you are not only giving them more vegetables, but you are also helping to make sure their fluid needs are being met.
+This is one way I use to help prevent my son from being dehydrated, since he won't drink water.

 Healthy Alternatives for Picky Eaters Number 3